chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Completed Tasks (newest first)

+- [x] fix: Do not offer wrap if takes collection or single and either is satisfied
+- [x] feat: Offer toggle skip also inside `pytest.param`
 - [x] feat: Connexion settings group and toggle
 - [x] fix: populate arguments should re-use import aliases
 - [x] fix: Do not offer export for import aliases